 It is believed that the Cloud occupies an enormous space starting between 2,000-5,000 AU from the Sun and stretching out to as far as 50,000 AU – around 7.5 trillion kilometres.
 This is about a quarter of the distance to the nearest star, Proxima Centauri.

 - Objects found in the Oort Cloud are known as trans-Neptunian objects.
 This applies to all objects beyond the orbit of Neptune and includes the Kuiper Belt objects as well.

-- One theory is that the Sun captured Oort Cloud cometary material from outer discs of other stars which were forming in the same nebula as the Sun.
+- One theory is that the Sun captured cometary material from outer discs of other stars which were forming in the same nebula as the Sun.

 - The Oort cloud comprises two regions.
 There is a spherical outer Oort cloud, and a disc shaped inner cloud called the Hills cloud.

-- Objects in the Oort Cloud are mostly composed of water ice, ammonia and methane.
+- Objects in the cloud are mostly composed of water ice, ammonia and methane.

 - Long-period comets (with orbit paths of over 200 years) are believed to originate from the Oort Cloud, according to many astronomers.

 - The planetoid Sedna, also known as 90377, was discovered in 2003 and thought to be from the inner Oort Cloud.
 As of 2012, this planetoid was about three times the distance of Neptune from the Sun.